 Indecent Exposure is a misdemeanor crime in Massachusetts.
-Massachusetts General Law C. 272 s 53. defines indecent exposure.
-It is punishable by not more than 6 months in the House of Correction and a fine.
+Massachusetts General Law C. 272 s 53 defines it.
+Also, it is punishable by not more than 6 months in the House of Correction and a fine.

 What is Indecent Exposure in Massachusetts?

-- The person exposed his genital to one or more persons;
+- The person exposed his genitals to one or more persons;

 - The person intentionally did it.;

 A person can be convicted of even if the act happened in a private place.
-A public place is not required under the law.
+Therefore, the law does not require a public place.
 Also, exposure to just one person is enough to be found guilty.

-The statute of limitations for indecent exposure is 6 years.
+The statute of limitations for is 6 years.